 - A. Materials or products specified herein and/or indicated on drawings by trade name, manufacturer's name and/or catalog number shall be provided as specified.
-Substitutions will not be permitted except as described herein and in the Supplementary and General Conditions. - B. Since manufacturers reserve the right to change their products at any time, contractors shall verify all dimensions, performance data, etc. for each piece of equipment submitted to assure compliance with the intent of the drawings and specifications. - C. All materials shall be new and of quality as specified, and when required, be clearly labeled and/or stamped as manufactured in the United States. - D. For acceptance of products or manufacturers other than those specified, bidders shall submit to the Architect/Engineer a request in writing at least ten (10) days prior to bid date and hour.
-Requests received after this time will not be reviewed or considered regardless of cause.
-Requests shall clearly define and describe the product for which approval is requested.
-Requests shall be accompanied by manufacturer's literature, specifications, drawings, cuts, performance data list of references or other information necessary to completely describe the item.
-Approval will be in the form of an addendum to the specifications issued to all prospective prime contract bidders on record.
-The addendum will indicate the additional products which are approved for this project. - E. A list of all materials and equipment which the Contractor proposes to furnish shall be submitted for approval within ten (10) days after the contract has been awarded.
-Data shall be complete in all respects. - F. Where an accepted substitution or deviation requires different quantity or arrangement of foundations, supports, ductwork, piping, wiring, conduit, and any other equipment or accessories normal to this equipment, contractor shall furnish said changes and additions and pay all costs for all changes and additions to his work and the work of others affected by this substitution or deviation. - G. Deviations mean the use of any listed approved manufacturer other than those on which the drawings are based.
+Substitutions will not be permitted except as described herein and in the Supplementary and General Conditions. - B. Since manufacturers reserve the right to change their products at any time, contractors shall verify all dimensions, performance data, etc. for each piece of equipment submitted to assure compliance with the intent of the drawings and specifications. - C. All materials shall be new and of quality as specified, and when required, be clearly labeled and/or stamped as manufactured in the United States. - D. Where an accepted substitution or deviation requires different quantity or arrangement of foundations, supports, ductwork, piping, wiring, conduit, and any other equipment or accessories normal to this equipment, contractor shall furnish said changes and additions and pay all costs for all changes and additions to his work and the work of others affected by this substitution or deviation. - E. Deviations mean the use of any listed approved manufacturer other than those on which the drawings are based.